helanga/Challenge1/README.md

 Chalenge is how to pull month from launch date,I reffered bellow URL to group by launch date field by month.

   [link to group by launch date](https://trumpexcel.com/group-dates-in-pivot-tables-excel/).

+### Diliverable 2
+ When doing Outcome vs Goal challenge,some counts came wrong because I used ">1000 and < 4999" in count if function,so I corrected it as >=1000 and <=4999.Got right counts after the correction.

+ ## Results

+ ### Conclutions about the Outcomes based on Launch Date
+ This Pivot table created based on Parent catogery "Theoter",it shows in the graph successful rate in months MAy to July